arduino/Arduino/hardware/arduino/avr/libraries/EEPROM/README.md

 ### **What is the EEPROM library.**

-Th EEPROM library provides an easy to use interface to interact with the internal non-volatile storage found in AVR based Arduino boards.
+The EEPROM library provides an easy to use interface to interact with the internal non-volatile storage found in AVR based Arduino boards.
 This library will work on many AVR devices like ATtiny and ATmega chips.

 ### **How to use it**
-The EEPROM library is included in your IDE download.
+This library is included in your IDE download.
 To add its functionality to your sketch you'll need to reference the library header file.
 You do this by adding an include directive to the top of your sketch.

 ```Arduino
 #include <EEPROM.h>